 With a vocal that ranges from lilting to belting, she sings about things like looking for a map for life, meeting strangers and telling them everything, and the desire to heal her guitar teacher.
 With humour and playfulness, vulnerability and ballsiness, she helps us to delight in the human travail.

 Kamile began piano studies at the age of 8 with Melinda Coffey and went on to study jazz at Vancouver Community College and with legendary jazz piano teacher, Bob Murphy.
 She has had several songwriting mentors including Pat Pattison (Berklee College of Music), Julie Blue, and Stevie Bensusen (Musicians Institute, Hollywood).
 She has worked extensively on vocal improvisation with Rhiannon and she has led vocal improvisation workshops as well as choir.
 She has a certificate in Community Choir Leadership.

 Kamile Kapel released her first CD, Kiss the Ground in 2003, produced by Joseph Pepe Danza.
-She has performed at the Towards Eden Festival.
 Her one woman show, Give me that Map, was showcased at the Chutzpah Festival in Vancouver.

 Kamile has recently completed film school and is now composing music for her films.